marek-miller/quest-bind/README.md

 On failure, QuEST throws exceptions via user-configurable global [`invalidQuESTInputError()`](https://quest-kit.github.io/QuEST/group__debug.html#ga51a64b05d31ef9bcf6a63ce26c0092db).
-By default, this function prints en error message and aborts, which is problematic in a large distributed setup.
+By default, this function prints an error message and aborts, which is problematic in a large distributed setup.
 We opt for catching all exceptions and putting them in `Result<_.
 QuestError>`.
 The exception handler is locked during an API call.
 This means that calling QuEST functions is synchronous and